programmatoroSeduto/RT1_assignment_1/README.md

 Both the versions have the same structure: two nodes,

-- the first one provides all the service the controller needs
+- the first one provides all the service the controller needs, *rg_services*
-- the secondo one interacts with the simulation for controlling the robot
+- the secondo one interacts with the simulation for controlling the robot, *rg_controller*

 See this RosGraph: